watermellyblah/cs32-final-project/README.md

 # cs32-final-project
-My CS32 final project with Angel.
+My CS32 final project with Angel You and Melanie Volz.
 Dream Project: How can we create a trivia game?

 Subtasks: